Canon M100 vs Nikon D3S

 Studio photographers will appreciate that the Nikon D3S (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the D3S have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the D3S have been discontinued, but can regularly be found used on ebay.
 The D3S was replaced by the Nikon D4, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M100 and D3S can be found, respectively, in the Canon M100 Manual (free pdf) or the online Nikon D3S Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M100 and the Nikon D3S?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.